← Back to perspectives

 Habits don't show up on a balance sheet.
 They show up as:

-• Inconsistency— two workers inspect the same property and produce different results.
+• Inconsistency — two operators inspect the same property and produce different results.
 The customer notices.
 You can't explain why.

 • Invisible failures — a step gets skipped.
 Nobody knows because nobody was checking whether it happened.
 The problem surfaces three months later as a customer complaint, a liability issue, or a repair bill.

 • Unteachable expertise — your best operator can't explain what they do.
 They just do it.
-Training takes months instead of days because the knowledge transfer is oral tradition, not a system.
+Training takes months instead of days because the knowledge transfer is oral tradition.

 Every service company owner has felt each of these.
 Most accept them as the cost of doing business with people.
-But they're not a people cost.
-They're the cost of habits pretending to be procedures.
+They are not a people cost.
+They are the cost of habits pretending to be procedures.

 What a real procedure looks like